ferasinka/ProSpringProject/README.md

 - ch7: Using Hibernate in Spring
 - ch8: Data Access in Spring with JPA2
 - ch9: Transaction Management
+- ch10: Validation with Type Conversion and Formatting
 - _Next chapters will be soon..._